bhatpriyanka8/github-search-service/README.md

 ## Design notes & trade-offs

 - Pagination is not implemented yet; the service returns the first page of results.
-- GitHub rate limiting is respected; no retries or backoff are implemented.
+- GitHub rate limiting is respected.
+Respective Error is shown.
 - Context timeouts are applied to downstream GitHub API calls.
 - Authentication is supported via environment variable (GITHUB_TOKEN).